The Alumni Association Student Grants program 2020 - 2021 cycle will open in August 2020.

 - Be a Hopkins student.
 Students from any of the nine schools may apply.
 Seniors are eligible for grants during the summer immediately following graduation.

-- Have a faculty or administrative monitor with a Hopkins affiliation
+- Have a faculty/staff monitor with a Hopkins affiliation

 Requirements for a successful Student Grant application: